 - Unpaid opportunities allow students to select a project rather than go through a screening process by the sponsor.
 This enables a student with relatively little formal employment history to gain valuable experience and to prove his or her abilities on-the-job.

 - Sponsors who offer unpaid opportunities must ensure they meet the six federal guidelines set by the FLSA.

 - Specific opportunities vary from year to year, though many sponsors participate annually.
 Visit past sponsors to see a sample list of past sponsors.
-You may also see general descriptions of last year's opportunities.

 - We encourage you to review the locations and career fields from last year.
 Although we add sponsors each year, they are generally in the same geographic regions; if you do not see your hometown listed, please meet with a career advisor to learn about how to go about setting up an independent WISP.